Intel Delid FAQ

 Q: What is the turnaround time for a Delid?

 A: Usually the CPU is heading back the next day it is received except for certain weekend arrival times or holidays.
-I use USPS small priority flat rate boxes to ship back which is 2-3 days.
-Faster shipping is available at your expense.
+FedEx ground is normally used.
+Faster shipping is available as an upgrade.

 Q: Does the Delid Service Void the Intel Warranty?

 A: Yes and No. I warranty the reseal.
 If the IHS ever comes off at some time I will reseal it for free, ship it to me and I cover return shipping.
 I also warranty against physical damage while performing the delid.
 I DO NOT WARRANTY THE CPU for anything other than those two scenarios.

 (If I do a workstation or gaming build that includes the delid service, only then will I warranty the CPU for 1 year.)

 Q: Will the CPU need to have the liquid metal thermal compound re-applied in a year ot two?

 A: At this point the data shows no. I have been delidding for a little over 2 yrs now and have not had anyone mention performance loss over time.
 My in house test units show the same performance as they had when I first did them.

 Q: What kind of temperature reductions should I expect?